chromatone/chromatone.center/theory/sound/nature/index.md

 ---
 title: Nature of sound
-subtitle: The acoustic waves - their sources and mediums.
+description: The acoustic waves - their sources and mediums.

 date: 2021-08-30
 cover: sound-waves.jpg